 This just means that politics is a load of balls, of course.

 Yellow: they used to be seen as a safe alternative for both red and blue.
 In the latter case, because they weren’t (on the surface) raging socialists so better than voting red.
 For the reds, well, because they weren’t raging blue rinse brigade foamers, and if you look at some of their policies, they can be quite left-wing and pledge to remove tuition fees, etc, because actually, they aren’t likely to ever see power so it’s safe to make promises that won’t have to be honoured by working out how to pay for them.
-Probably support some form of devolution-max.
+Or so they thought, until 2010.
+Probably support some form of devolution-max to keep the Union together, but as part of the EU.

 Green: actually believe in a fair society, but that we have to pay for it via direct not indirect taxation.
-They support a mixed-economy based on sustainability and equal opportunity, but this takes time and sacrifice, so they don’t get the votes they deserve.
+They support a mixed-economy based on sustainability and equal opportunity, resisting the nonsense of “equal opportunity = equal outcome”, but this takes time and sacrifice and electors have been trained by the media to think sort term, so they don’t get the votes they deserve.

 Cynical?
 Maybe… but…

 2010.
 Gordon Brown was too controlling a prime minister, and the electorate voted against him in such a way as to produce the ideal circumstances for a lib-lab coalition: also, I think the nation wanted a coalition to steer us steadily through the troubled waters post 2008.
 Unfortunately, GB got on his high horse and refused to step down and we ended up with a ConDem coalition, whereby the LibDems appeared to jettison all their policies.
-This wasn’t true, but they did jettison the only one anyone remembered, and they did “side” with the wrong party as far as most of their members were concerned.
-Meanwhile, Cameron and Osborne began to reap the “benefits” of their “no one is talking about immigration” line as this country became nastier and less tolerant, whilst Osborne cut everything except taxes, other than business taxes, which he halved over his period in office, making it a more difficult country to live in if you are poor.
+This wasn’t true and in fact Nick Clegg stopped a lot of nasty things – which David Cameron didn’t like either, but couldn’t stop on his own – but they did jettison the only one anyone remembered (abandoning tuition fees for higher education), and they did “side” with the wrong party as far as most of their members were concerned.
+Meanwhile, Cameron and Osborne began to reap the “benefits” of their “no one is talking about immigration” line as this country became nastier and less tolerant, whilst Osborne cut every service in terms of real need and no taxes, other than business taxes, which he halved over his period in office, making it a more difficult country to live in if you are poor.

 2015.
 The electorate turned on the liberals for selling out five years before and forming the wrong coalition.
-Well done, Nick Clegg: your party had its first chance of influencing major decisions for decades, and you managed it so badly with the public that you may not see power for many decades to come.
+You managed the (largely Tory-supporting) press so badly with the public (and you were stupid enough not to see this coming) that you may not see power for many decades to come.
 The electorate looked at Labour, and said, “You fools elected the wrong Milliband to be in charge.
-Why did you let Len McCluskey do this?
+Why did you let Len McCluskey influence this?
 What we want is our services protected, not a communist nutter pulling the strings behind the scenes.”
 Against that, David Cameron had no need to make the pointless promise of Brexit to garner support for the swivel-eyed loons, but he did, which lead to, well, you know what…

 2017.
 Despite having a clear mandate in terms of a majority in the House, Theresa May decided to call a general election to get popular endorsement of her Brexit plan.
 This back fired massively, in terms or party politics, but maybe the answer here was to form a coalition of the moderates from each party,which is probably more than 500 MPs, to create a more workable deal?
 But no, let’s pander to the extreme wing of the blues, and make people realise that I am a control freak that can’t make decisions, and get deselected.
 Does anyone remember what the Yellows stood for at this time?
 A lack of votes for other parties means Labour thinks it was within shouting distance of winning under a leader who was nominated as a token gesture to the very left wing of his own party and only won because the moderate candidates spent too much time bickering with each other, and then Len McCluskey put his union behind JC as (in his mind, I think) a win-win choice.
 If Labour won, they got their man.
-If they didn’t, then a few more years of turmoil in the country would lead to a communist revolution which would see him influencing power if not in power.
+If they didn’t, then a few more years of turmoil in the country would lead to a communist revolution which would see him influencing power if not in power (I think this is what he wants, but it isn’t what I think will happen).
 The red equivalent of swivel-eyed loons is again on the ascendant.

 2019: Boris appeals to people who have never voted Tory in their life, because he has somehow managed to make racism socially acceptable: just so long as it is falsehoods about white people from Eastern Europe, just like that friendly bloke in the pub.
 On the other side, the joke candidate was trounced as he never explained how he would fund any of his ideas, was evasive in interviews, and red-tops did a hatchet job on him.
 He helped here, as although more genuinely pro-Brexit than Boris, the issue had passed and he was like that quiet bloke in the corner of the pub who talked earnestly about class warfare, and no one outside his small circle of friends was interested in the concept.
 The reds’ own swivel-eyed loons think that perhaps the problem was not that they were immoderate, but not extreme enough.
 We end up with a boring leader who a[peaked quite sensible before he was in that position, but who has failed to press home every advantage he had with Boris repeatedly lying.

-I should add that I have the greatest respect for JC as a politician and MP, and we need people in the commons who have his views.
+I should add that I have the greatest respect for Jeremy Corbyn as a politician and MP, and we need people in the commons who express his views.
 He is often thoughtful and well advanced in some of his thinking.
 We also need people like Steve Baker, so that there is an outlet and focus for such views.
 It’s just that neither of them should be allowed power (IMO).
-Similarly, I am told that The Maybot was a good constituency MP, and seems to be one of the saner backbenchers on the government side of the speaker, but when DC stood down, my first comment was, “I hope we don’t get May: she’s a control freak and can’t make decisions.”
+Similarly, I am told that The Maybot was a good constituency MP, and seems to be one of the saner backbenchers on the government side of the speaker, but when David Cameron stood down, my first comment was, “I hope we don’t get May: she’s a control freak and can’t make decisions.”

 But it doesn’t bode well, does it?